yorge-dev/grants4art/README.md

 # Texas Art Grants

-A full-stack grants aggregation website for designers and artists in Texas, featuring AI-powered automated grant discovery, admin review workflow, and a clean public interface.
+A full-stack grants aggregation website for designers and artists based on a user's location, featuring AI-powered automated grant discovery, admin review workflow, and a clean public interface.

 ## 🚀 Quick Start